-You should then type the digit corresponding to the OCCAM type you wish to display.
-Press ENTER to accept the default type.
+Type the number corresponding to the OCCAM type you wish to display, or press ENTER to accept the default type.

 The memory is displayed as sixteen rows of data.
-ASCII is displayed exactly as in the ASCII option above.
-The other OCCAM types are displayed both in their normal representation, and in hexadecimal.
+ASCII arrays are displayed in the format used by the Monitor page ASCII command.
+Other OCCam types are displayed both in their normal representation and in hexadecimal format.